Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Introduction

 \section{Introduction}

 Underwater robotics is a growing field of research with practical applications including exploration \cite{trotter2019exploration}, inspection \cite{fernandes2015pipeline}, and aquaculture \cite{rundtop2016aquaculture}.
-Recently there is a push in this field towards the development of intervention capabilities via an integrated manipulator, creating an underwater vehicle-manipulator system (UVMS).
+Recently there has been a push in this field towards the development of intervention capabilities for free-floating underwater vehicles by integrating one or more manipulators, creating an underwater vehicle-manipulator system (UVMS).
 Design and control of a free-floating UVMS is a very challenging problem due to the physical design requirements imposed by the harsh environment, presence of significant and unpredictable disturbances, difficulty in modeling, and environmental barriers to communication.

 An important motivation for this research is the development of low-cost solutions for underwater robotics.
 Many examples of autonomous underwater vehicles (AUVs) and UVMS are large and expensive, such as the Girona 500 I-AUV \cite{ribas2011gironamultipurpose, ribas2012gironasurvey}, or SAUVIM \cite{yuh1998designSAUVIM, marani2009intervention}.
-To lower the barrier of entry, there has been recent work towards the development of small-scale platforms such as the Blue Robotics BlueROV2 \cite{bluerobotics} \editcomment{remotely operated vehicle (ROV)}{}, which has been used in work by Marais et. al. \cite{marais2022flow} as well as McConnell et. al. \cite{mcconnell2022overhead}.
-To this end, this paper provides the design and integration of a UVMS with a small and low-cost vehicle and manipulator.
+To lower the barrier of entry, there has been recent work towards the development of small-scale and low-cost platforms such as the Blue Robotics BlueROV2 \cite{bluerobotics} remotely operated vehicle (ROV), which has been used in work by Marais et. al. \cite{marais2022flow} as well as McConnell et. al. \cite{mcconnell2022overhead}.
+To help lower the barrier to entry into underwater robotics, this paper provides the design and integration of a light-duty and low-cost UVMS using the BlueROV2 as the vehicle platform.